frictionlessdata/datapackage/content/docs/specifications/table-dialect.md

 A CSV Dialect descriptor, `dialect`, `MUST` be a JSON `object` with the following properties:

-- `delimiter` - specifies the character sequence which should separate fields (aka columns).
+- `delimiter` - specifies the character sequence which separates fields (aka columns).
 Default = `,`.
 Example `\t`.
-If not present, consumers should assume that it's `,`.
+If not present, the default is `,`.
-- `lineTerminator` - specifies the character sequence which should terminate rows.
+- `lineTerminator` - specifies the character sequence which terminates rows.
 Default = `\r\n`
 - `quoteChar` - specifies a one-character string to use as the quoting character.
 Default = `"`
 - `doubleQuote` - controls the handling of quotes inside fields.
-If true, two consecutive quotes should be interpreted as one.
+If true, two consecutive quotes are interpreted as one.
 Default = `true`
 - `escapeChar` - specifies a one-character string to use for escaping (for example, `\`), mutually exclusive with `quoteChar`.
 Not set by default
 - `nullSequence` - specifies the null sequence (for example `\N`).
 Not set by default
-- `skipInitialSpace` - specifies how to interpret whitespace which immediately follows a delimiter; if `false`, it means that whitespace immediately after a delimiter should be treated as part of the following field.
+- `skipInitialSpace` - specifies how to interpret whitespace which immediately follows a delimiter; if `false`, it means that whitespace immediately after a delimiter is treated as part of the following field.
 Default = `false`
 - `header` - indicates whether the file includes a header row.
 If `true` the first row in the file is a header row, not data.
 Default = `true`
 - `commentChar` - indicates a one-character string to ignore any line whose row begins with this character.
 Not set by default
 - `caseSensitiveHeader` - indicates that case in the header is meaningful.
-For example, columns `CAT` and `Cat` should not be equated.
+For example, columns `CAT` and `Cat` are not equated.
 Default = `false`
 - `csvddfVersion` - a number, in n.n format, e.g., `1.2`.
-If not present, consumers should assume latest schema version.
+If not present, default is the latest schema version.

 ### Example